AbacusPNG: A modest set of simulations of local-type primordial non-Gaussianity in the DESI era: DESI galaxies

 \subsection{Constraints on $\fnl$}

-Taking into account our findings from Section~\ref{sec:bphi} on the uncertainty of $b_\phi$, we can now translate the uncertainty on the combination $b_\phi \fnl$ into an uncertainty on $\fnl$, as follows:
+Taking into account our findings from Section~\ref{sec:bphi} on the uncertainty of $b_\phi$, we can now translate the uncertainty on the combination $b_\phi \fnl$ into an uncertainty on $\fnl$ \BH{using linear error propagation}, as follows:

-Assuming that $b_\phi$ and $\fnl$ have negligible covariance, we can simplify the equation above by ignoring the cross-term, $\sigma[b_\phi \fnl] \approx 0$.
+Assuming that $b_\phi$ and $\fnl$ have negligible covariance, we can simplify the equation above by ignoring the cross-term, $\sigma[\BH{b_\phi,\fnl}] \approx 0$.
 Substituting the standard deviation and fiducial values of $b_\phi$ for the three samples from Section~\ref{sec:bphi} and the $\sigma[b_\phi \fnl]$ from the Fisher analysis, we obtain the following constraints on $\fnl$ from the galaxy auto-power spectrum:

-These are also shown in Fig.~\ref{fig:sigma_fnl}, where we see the constraints as a function of scale ($k_{\rm max}$).
+\BH{In this analysis, we assume that the other cosmological parameters are kept fixed.} These constraints are shown in Fig.~\ref{fig:sigma_fnl}, where we see the constraints as a function of scale ($k_{\rm max}$).
 The best constraints are obtained from the QSOs at $z = 1.4$, as expected, as quasars have the largest volume and largest value of $b_\phi$.
 The LRGs at $z = 0.8$ yield very comparable constraints, as their $b_\phi$ is relatively high and well constrained.
 In the figure, we also display the fractional error, $\sigma[\cdot]/[\cdot]$, of the combination $b_\phi \fnl$ and just $\fnl$ using Eq.~\ref{eq:error} and the constraints on $b_\phi$ from Section~\ref{sec:bphi}.
 For the LRGs at $z = 0.8$ and the QSOs, the fractional error on $\fnl$ compared with that on $b_\phi \fnl$ is a factor of 1.5 worse due to the large uncertainty on the astrophysical parameter, $b_\phi$.
 For the LRGs at $z = 0.5$, the two curves differ by almost a factor of 2, as $b_\phi$ is poorly constrained for that sample (see Fig.~\ref{fig:bphi_gal}).
 This finding hints that more investigation into the complex link between galaxy formation and local-type PNG is warranted.
 In order to place $\sigma[\fnl] \sim 1$ constraints on this model of the primordial Universe, we need to not only make precise measurements on large-scales using spectroscopic or weak lensing surveys of large volumes, but also substantially improve our constraints on the galaxy-halo connection and thus, $b_\phi$.